 Once someone has access to the financial information of another person, they can apply for loans, open credit accounts, and even obtain government benefits.
-Using a computer to commit identity theft is a serious crime, and anyone charged with it should contact a Maryland federal cybercrimes lawyer.
+Using a computer to commit identity theft is a serious cybercrime, and anyone charged with it should contact a Maryland lawyer familiar with federal cases.

 With the massive explosion of technology in recent years, child molesters and pornographers have taken to the internet.
 The federal government has an agency devoted solely to catching online predators, and if a person uses their computer to store, exchange, or request child pornography, they will face federal charges.

 Sometimes, individuals will store their illicit photographs on the computer of another person to avoid prosecution.
-If a person is accused of this crime, they should contact a Maryland federal cyber crimes lawyer immediately.
+If a person is accused of this federal cybercrime, they should contact a lawyer in Maryland immediately.